paulborm/fotoparadies-cli/README.md

 ## Legal

-This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by Fotoparadies, dm-drogerie markt GmbH + Co.
-KG or any of its affiliates or subsidiaries.
+This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by dm Foto-Paradies, dm-drogerie markt or any of its affiliates or subsidiaries.
 This is an independent and unofficial API.
 Use it at your own risk.
 I will not provide any infrastructural or personal information of the original service.